-We arrived in room in the early eveing after a morning in Manarola, at our hotel of choice- Pallazo Dama.
+We arrived in Rome in the early evening, after a morning in Manarola.
+Our hotel of choice- Pallazo Dama.

 Rooms with high ceilings and sumptuous velvet details.
 Its an absolute sanctuary among the hustle and bustle of Rome

 A fabulous mix of style and elegance, it pulls off cool but grand... just my kind of place.

 And it has one of the most impressive art collections iv ever seen showcased in elaborate gold frames, against impacting navy walls.
 It really does make quite the statement.

 Magnificent sparkling chandeliers hang everywhere, adding to the grandeur.
 But than the modern touches bring it back down making it contemporary and less formal

 You can choose to spend your time at the hotel pool, or in the bar taking in the 1920s decadence, with chandeliers, potted palms, and velvet bar stools.

 The very glamorous Pacifico restaurant has the highest ceilings, glittering chandeliers and large arched windows overlooking the garden.
 Or you can choose to dine alfresco, in the glorious Italian sun.

 Just the perfect way to spend our first evening in back in the eternal city